 Green represents life, nature, and cleanliness.

 Also, consider colors that work well with dark and white backgrounds.
 Because logos are often printed in black and white, chose a logo design that is viable and as strong or stronger in black and white.

-Although gradients provide an aesthetically-pleasing effect on computers, consider possible future uses of the logo such as on letterheads, business cards, and merchandise.
+Although gradients provide an aesthetically-pleasing effect on computers, consider possible future uses of the logo, such as letterheads, business cards, and merchandise.
 Will the logo provide ease of printing and reproduction in and on all types of media?

 A logo for a website or a band or a one-off project can be more rasterized and colorful than something that’s going to be printed in many different ways.

-Think twice about including more than 3 colors in a logo – too many colors will increase the cost of production when printing and may make the logo more difficult to reproduce.
+Think twice about including more than 3 colors in a logo – too many colors will increase production cost when printing and may make the logo more difficult to reproduce.